Invest Here

 Paul Douglas, Volvo Motherwell

-£240m from Glasgow City Region City Deal & North Lanarkshire Council being spent on key infrastructure projects throughout the area
+£277.5m being spent from Glasgow City Region City Deal Infrastructure Fund and the council’s capital programme, on key infrastructure projects throughout the area

-£18.5m investment in transforming Motherwell Station into a transport hub
+£14.5m investment with partners Scotrail, SPT and GCRCityDeal, has transformed Motherwell Station into a transport hub

 Invest: In Change